ClusterHQ/flocker/docs/gettinginvolved/acceptance-testing.rst

    Specifies what provider to use to create the nodes.

+.. option:: --type <type>

+   Specifies whether to run client or cluster tests.

+.. option:: --variant <variant>

+   Specify a variant of the provisioning to run.

 .. option:: --flocker-version <version>

    Specifies the version of flocker to install.